 IMMUNIZATION REQUIREMENTS It is recommended that MNAST/EMTF members have all the following vaccinations.
 Baseline and Annual Needed: Tuberculin Skin Test: Documentation of testing and result.
 If you have had a positive result in the past, please following up with a practitioner, and show documentation of treatment plan.
 Influenza Vaccine: Documentation of current vaccine done in the fall.
 Baseline Vaccines Needed: Tetanus-Diphtheria (Td): Documentation of Td in the last ten years.
 If you did not complete the basic three dose series please contact your practitioner, and show documentation of treatment plan.
 MMR (Measles, Mumps, Rubella): Documentation of at least one of the following: a).
 Documentation of two doses of MMR if born after 1956. b).
 Documentation of one dose of MMR if born before 1956.
-OR c).
+OR a).
+Documentation of two doses of MMR if born before 1956.
+OR c) Documentation of two doses of MMR if born before 1956. c).
 Positive blood titers for Measles/Mumps/Rubella.
 Varicella (Chicken Pox): Documentation of one of the following: a).
 Two dose series. b).
 Positive titer indicating immunity. c).
 Reliable history of chickenpox and signing of form confirming history with service provider.
 Polio: Documentation of one single lifetime booster as an adult.
 If you did not complete the basic childhood series, please contact your practitioner, and show documentation of treatment plan.
 Hepatitis B: Documentation of one of the following: a).
 Three doses of Hepatitis B vaccine.
 Direct caregivers will need a documented positive Hepatitis B antibody titer.
 The titer should be drawn 1 to 2 months after the third dose. b).
 Documented positive Hepatitis B antibody titer.
 Hepatitis A: Documentation of 2 dose series.
 You will be considered temporarily deployable after completion of the first dose but will be required to complete the second dose within 6 to 12 months.
 OPTIONAL / SUGGESTED FOR THOSE AT HIGH RISK OR ADULTS OVER 65 YEARS OF AGE: Pneumococcal polysaccharide vaccine (PPV) - Not required but recommended for those at high risk.
 Taken from MN-DMAT 1 Immunization Requirements.